 Hoods were extremely popular in medieval times.
-They are defined as a type of headgear for protection from the environment that covers most of the head and neck, leaving the face mostly open.
+This type of headgear offered protection from the environment and covered most of the head and neck, leaving the face mostly open.

 In history, foods often formed part of a cloak or cape, but many were used as standalone headgear.
 Usually made of wool blends and cotton, they tended to include a mantle that fully covered the shoulders.
 They also sometimes included a pointy tail or liripipe.

 Traditional women’s hoods came in varied styles, from close-fitting and soft to stiffened, structured pieces worn over wigs or hairstyles.
-These headpieces appear frequently in medieval art, sometimes in a long form that wraps around the head or the neck.
+These headpieces frequently appear in medieval art, sometimes in a long-form that wraps around the head or the neck.

 History of the Hood

-Hooded garments (documented ones) date back to Medieval Europe.
-The word “hood” derives from the Anglo-Saxon word “höd”, that has the same root as the word “hat.”
-Hoods (or cowls) were popular among monks, while short capes with hoods are believed to have been imported from Normandy during the 12th Century.
+Hooded garments (documented ones) date back to at least Medieval Europe.
+The word “hood” derives from the Anglo-Saxon word “höd,” which has the same root as the word “hat.”
+Hoods with short capes (or chaperones) were very popular in medieval times.

 Types of Hoods